Perry Bradford

-Biography
+Early life

-Bradford grew up in Atlanta, where his family moved when he was six, and in 1906 started working in minstrel shows.
+Bradford grew up in Atlanta, where his family moved when he was six.

+Career

+In 1906 he started working in minstrel shows.
 He played in Chicago as a solo pianist as early as 1909 and visited New York City the following year.

 Through extensive experience with traveling minstrel shows and theatre companies, Bradford obtained exposure to African-American folksongs.
 Bradford broke down walls of racial prejudice that had kept African-American singers from recording.
 Prior to Bradford's influence, African-American artists recorded in a style that was closely similar to those of white dance orchestras.
 There was little to no trace of African-American musical characteristics present in their recordings.
 Bradford persevered in getting the recording industry to value recordings of African-American artists recording in the style of their own subculture.

 As a pianist, singer, dancer and composer, Bradford worked in theatre circuits throughout the South and into the North for the next decade (1908–1919) in a song and dance act billed as "Bradford and Jeanette".
 While in New York City, Bradford convinced Frederick W. Hager, of Okeh Records, to record Mamie Smith and became her musical director.
 Smith starred in Bradford's show Made in Harlem (1918).
 Bradford was also responsible for Smith being the first African-American blues singer to appear on record (singing his "Crazy Blues") in 1920.

 Bradford claimed that his revue, Made in Harlem, was the first stage production that offered blues matter to the large, northern audience in Harlem.
 Bradford was able to organize the first recording session, "That Thing Called Love," that highlighted an African-American artist, accompanied by a white studio band, performing material specific to the African-American culture.